 What is covered?
-What is the limit?
-What will l pay?
-In-network Out-of-network Office and clinic visits No limit \$5 copay, deductible waived Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient care and residential facility care No limit Deductible, then 20% coinsurance Not covered Outpatient facility care No limit Deductible, then 20% coinsurance Not covered
+What is the limit? inat init pays In-network Out-of-network Office and clinic visits No limit \$10 copay, deductible waived Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered Inpatient care and residential facility care No limit Deductible, then 30% coinsurance Not covered Outpatient facility care No limit Deductible, then 30% coinsurance Not covered

+What services are included?
 Diagnosis and treatment of substance use disorder Inpatient and residential treatment and outpatient care (including virtual care) to manage or reduce the effects of the alcohol or drug dependence.
-What services are Individual, family or group therapy. included?
+Individual, family or group therapy.
 Laboratory and testing services.
 Take-home drugs you get in a facility.
 Detoxification, when medically necessary; emergency detoxification is only covered in a hospital.
 When medically appropriate, services may be provided in your home.
+Whose services are covered?
 A physician (MD or DO) who is a psychiatrist, developmental pediatrician, or pediatric neurologist.
 A hospital.
 A state hospital maintained by the state of Washington for the care of people with a mental illness.
-Whose services are covered?
 A state-licensed psychiatric nurse practitioner (NP), advanced nurse practitioner (ANP) or advanced registered nurse practitioner (ARNP).
 A state-licensed mental health clinician (e.g., licensed clinical social worker, licensed marriage and family counselor, licensed mental health counselor).
 A state-licensed psychologist.